bettingf/LaserCutterPredict/LaserCuttingPredictPitch/index.md

 3. When using differents materials
   * parameters are hard to remember
   * making a list could be long
-4. When using differents thicknesses
+4. When using different thicknesses
   * different power
   * different speed